joannakl/learning-open-source/_articles/open-is-an-attitude.md

 following: _articles/open-is-an-attitude/what-is-open.md
 ---

-# Open is a Noun, Verb, Adjective - an Attitude!

-This module guides learners in a journey to understand the attributes of open ecosystem as fuel for collaboration, innovation and as a tool for personal growth, and perhaps a way to save the world
+This module guides learners in a journey to understand the attributes of open ecosystem as fuel for collaboration, innovation and as a tool for personal growth, and perhaps a way to save the world.